seanorama/masterclass/governance/README.md

     - For the example I create and put files in '/user/admin/mirror'

 1. Create mirror entity
-    - Choose primaryCluster as the source
+    - Choose Your Cluster as the source
     - Choose mirrorCluster as the target
     - Set the path source you made in the step above
     - Set the path target to wherever you want (e.g. /user/admin/mirrorTarget )